United States women's national soccer team: 2010s: Olympic and then World Cup triumphs

 Throughout 2018, the U.S. would pick up two major tournament wins, winning both the SheBelieves Cup and the Tournament of Nations.
 The team would enter qualifying for the 2019 FIFA Women's World Cup on a 21-game unbeaten streak and dominated the competition, winning all five of its games and the tournament whilst qualifying for the World Cup as well as scoring 18 goals and conceding none.
+On March 7, 2018, Alyssa Alhadeff, the captain of the Parkland Soccer Club, who was killed by gunman Nikolas Cruz in the Parkland High School shooting nearly three weeks earlier, was honored by the U.S. prior to a game against England in Orlando during the 2018 SheBelieves Cup.
+Alhadeff's teammates and family were invited to the game and presented with official jerseys that featured her name.
+The U.S. won the game 1–0, winning its second SheBelieves Cup title in three years.
 On November 8, 2018, the U.S. earned their 500th victory in team history after a 1–0 victory over Portugal.
 The start of 2019 saw the U.S. lose an away game to France, 3–1, marking the end of a 28-game unbeaten streak and their first loss since a 1–0 defeat to Australia in July 2017.

 The USWNT started off their 2019 FIFA Women's World Cup campaign with a 13–0 victory against Thailand, setting a new Women's World Cup goal record.
-Alex Morgan equaled Michelle Akers' record of scoring five goals in a single World Cup match, while four of her teammates scored their first World Cup goals in their debut at the tournament.
+Alex Morgan equaled Akers' record of scoring five goals in a single World Cup match, while four of her teammates scored their first World Cup goals in their debut at the tournament.
 The U.S. would win its next match against Chile 3–0 before concluding the group stage with a win of 2–0 over Sweden.
 The team emerged as the winners of Group F and would go on to face Spain in the Round of 16, whom they would defeat 2–1 thanks to a pair of Megan Rapinoe penalties.
 The team would achieve identical results in their next two games.
 With 2–1 victories over France and then England seeing them advance to a record third straight World Cup final, they played against the Netherlands for the title.
 They beat the Netherlands 2–0 in the final on July 7, 2019, becoming the first team in history to win four Women's World Cup titles.

 On July 30, 2019, Jill Ellis announced that she would step down as head coach following the conclusion of the team's post-World Cup victory tour on October 6, 2019.

 Vlatko Andonovski was hired as head coach of the USWNT in October 2019, replacing Ellis.